Here are 3 simple but effective tips to stimulate your brain activity and increase your brain power every day.

 1. Put your mouse pad on the other side

-The next time it happens, try to remember the name by yourself.
+The next time it happens, try to recall the name by yourself.
 The brain can be trained, just like the muscles, so the more you practice, the stronger it becomes.

 3. Play games that require thinking

-You do not need to participate in a mathematical contest to develop the capabilities of your brain.
-Solving of such simple puzzles as sudoku or crosswords will have a tangible effect on your brain activity.
+You do not need to participate in a mathematical contest to increase your brain power and develop your cognitive abilities.
+Solving simple puzzles such as sudoku or crosswords will have a tangible effect on your brain activity.

 It is very important to do it regularly, so try to make these games and exercises part of your daily life.
 For example, you can solve crossword puzzles on the way to or from work.

 Or you can play chess or any other logical game every morning.
 It will take only about 10-15 minutes, but it will provide a good start to the day for your brain.